Esther 6 – Honor for Mordecai

 So Haman came in, and the king asked him, “What shall be done for the man whom the king delights to honor?”
 Now Haman thought in his heart, “Whom would the king delight to honor more than me?”

 a.
 What shall be done for the man whom the king delights to honor?
-God arranged all things, so that not only will all the Jews be ultimately protected, but also so that both Mordecai and Haman would get what was coming to them.
+God arranged all things, so that not only would all the Jews be ultimately protected, but also so that both Mordecai and Haman would each receive what they deserved.

 b.
 Whom would the king delight to honor more than me?
-God often allows fallen man to set his own trap; allowing Haman to make his pride and arrogance be the cause of his ultimate humiliation.
+God often allows a proud man to fall into his own trap (Proverbs 26:27).
+Here God arranged that Haman’s pride and arrogance would be the cause of his ultimate humiliation.

 4. (7-9) Haman’s answer on how the king should honor the man who pleases the king.